apecloud/kubeblocks/docs/user_docs/cli/kbcli_plugin_index.md

 ---
-title: kbcli plugin
+title: kbcli plugin index
 ---

-Provides utilities for interacting with plugins.
+Manage custom plugin indexes

 ### Synopsis

-Provides utilities for interacting with plugins.

- Plugins provide extended functionality that is not part of the major command-line distribution.
+Manage which repositories are used to discover plugins and install plugins from

 ### Options

 ```
-  -h, --help   help for plugin
+  -h, --help   help for index
 ```

 ### Options inherited from parent commands